bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

 ### Well-known features

-The following is a reference of `CROSSTOOL` features and their activation conditions.
+The following is a reference of features and their activation conditions.

 <table>